 You can buy bonsai of cherry-blossoms in spring season if you go to the home improvement centers or flower shops in Japan.
 It’s not very cheap but you can have them by paying around 2,000 yen to 6,000 yen depends on the size.

 Bonsai of cherry-blossoms bring on a feeling of spring and you can treat yourself by having one.
-Whether being awake or asleep, you can see cherry-blossoms all the time in front of you.
-Isn’t it luxury moment for you?
+You can see cherry-blossoms all the time at your house.
+Isn’t it luxury luxurious moment for you?

 The pollen of cherry-blossoms has special substance what we call ephedrine which makes people excited.
 It’s not a drug so don’t worry.